sisso/rust-space/rust/docs/forum.md

 # Forum

+## Sub-actions

+In case of trade deliver and miner deliver share same code.
+How to share same code?

+Looks like have a specific system for each make sense and ECS friendly.

+## Search traders

+1. For each station by nearest, map for orders

+2. For each station, with orders, sort by nearest?

+3. Static sequence of nearest sectors?
+Search stations by sector?

+## Trade algorithm

+Giving
+sell_orders
+buy_orders
+idle_traders
+active_traders_to_sell
+active_traders_to_buy

+1. Active traders keep whatever they are doing
+2. For Idle traders
+    2.1 If have cargo, search place to deliver
+        2.2.1 select nearest place with a buy_order weight by active_traders_trying to sell 2.2 if have no cargo, search place to pick up 2.2.1 select nearest place with a sell_order weight by active_traders_trying to buy

 ## Spreading commands

 Both mining and trade have the issue of multiple AI will tend to select the same targets.